-At present, the Professional Development Service for Teachers (PDST) incorporates assessment, both summative and formative, in all aspects of Continuous Professional Development (CPD), given that assessment is an integral part of teaching and learning.
-Assessment as a central component of circular and pedagogical practice, features in PDST CPD provision during seminars, workshops, webinars and in particular within the context of school based support, where the PDST can work with teachers in exploring how standardised test results can meaningfully inform future teaching and learning in classrooms.
-With regard to the particular school context, the School Self Evaluation (SSE) process/ DEIS action planning, where relevant, is central to PDST's facilitation of professional refection and dialogue in this regard given the inextricable link between school improvement and assessment.
+At present, the PDST incorporates assessment, both summative and formative, in all aspects of continuous professional development (CPD), given that assessment is an integral part of teaching and learning.
+Assessment as a central component of circular and pedagogical practice, features in PDST CPD provision during seminars, workshops, webinars and in particular within the context of school-based support, where the PDST can work with teachers in exploring how standardised test results, along with other sources of assessment data, can meaningfully inform future teaching and learning in classrooms.
+With regard to the particular school context, the School Self Evaluation (SSE) process/DEIS action planning, where relevant, is central to PDST's facilitation of professional reflection and dialogue in this regard given the inextricable link between school improvement and assessment.
+More information on the CPD available can be found at: https://pdst.ie/primary.